corinaminer/mmr-settings/README.md

 If you're running a newer randomizer version and you find that the page is missing new configurable settings, please feel free to [file an issue](https://github.com/corinaminer/mmr-settings/issues/new) letting me know.
 You can still configure the new settings by manually editing your settings file.

 ### Cosmetic and output settings
 The page is currently only set up to configure `GameplaySettings`.
-If you want to customize other settings categories, you'll need to do that manually or copy from another settings file for now.
-I plan to add cosmetic settings customization in the near future.
+Cosmetic and output settings are always taken from the default `settings.json` file, even if they are configured in the supplied file.
+I am open to adding capability to configure cosmetic settings, but then it would be more critical for the downloaded settings file to have all necessary settings filled in, which means it would be less compatible across verions.

 ### Missing configurability
 Zoey's GUI has certain cabablities that the webpage currently lacks: